Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Our Method

-We defer the proof to \cref{app:naive}.
-Intuitively, a naive strategy is essentially a mixture of truth-telling and uninformative strategies.
-We show that when both agents follow naive strategies, the score-maximizing equilibrium must fall into one of the following three cases: 1) both agents exert full effort, achieving an expected score of $I_{\text{TVD}}(X_i; X_j \mid Z)$; 2) both agents report cheap signals, with expected score $I_{\text{TVD}}(Z_i; Z_j \mid Z)$; 3) one agent exerts full effort while the other reports a cheap signal, yielding expected score $I_{\text{TVD}}(Z_i; X_j \mid Z)$.
-Therefore, the inequality in \cref{assm:tvd} ensures that full effort strictly dominates naive strategies, establishing the proposition.
+We defer the proof to \cref{app:lazy-reporting}.
+Intuitively, a lazy-reporting strategy is essentially a mixture of truth-telling and no-effort strategies.
+We show that when both agents follow lazy-reporting strategies, the score-maximizing equilibrium must fall into one of the following three cases: 1) both agents exert full effort, achieving an expected score of $I_{\text{TVD}}(X_i; X_j \mid Z)$; 2) both agents report cheap signals, with expected score $I_{\text{TVD}}(Z_i; Z_j \mid Z)$; 3) one agent exerts full effort while the other reports a cheap signal, yielding expected score $I_{\text{TVD}}(Z_i; X_j \mid Z)$.
+Therefore, the inequality in \cref{assm:tvd} ensures that full effort strictly dominates lazy-reporting strategies, establishing the proposition.

 Note that \cref{assm:tvd} is significantly weaker than \cref{assm:ZandY} and \ref{assm:Z1andZ2}, which require both $I_{\text{TVD}}(Z_i; Z_j\mid Z)$ and $I_{\text{TVD}}(Z_i; X_j\mid Z)$ to be close to zero.